 Maybe the greatest challenge of the yoga practice is that you are expected to maintain a calm, steady breath while you move through increasing levels of difficulty.

-Pairing yoga with meditation can do wonders for your state of well-being!
-Meditation is a powerful practice that works to still the mind, promote emotional health, and bring you in the present moment.
-It’s something you can do alone, at any time, any place, and for however long you want.
+Yoga and meditation together will do wonders.
+Meditation is a powerful practice that works to still your mind, calm your body, and bring you into an endless present moment.
+It’s something you can do alone, at any time, any place, and for however long you desire.

 10. INSPIRATION IS KEY

-Inspiration is an important part of the practice and a great tool to help you stay consistent.
+Inspiration is an important part of the practice and the key tool to stay consistent.
 Where do you draw inspiration from?

 To inspire yogis, we put together a list of 300 YOGA QUOTES that you can come back to, every time you seek inspiration.
 On top of that, if you’re an active Instagram user, I’m sure you’d love to follow some inspirational yogis: 21 Instagram Yogis to follow in 2021!